jsnguyen/aara/README.md

 aara <arXiv category>
 ```

-## Command Line Arguments
+## Config

-None yet!
+Configs are stored at `~/.config/aara/aara.ini`.

+You can change the save name parameter by changing `num_words`, which currently takes the first 4 words of the title by default.

+You can also change the save directory by modifying the `downloads_folder` variable to a valid path.

 ## Bindings

 Basic vim bindings are implemented, `hjkl`, `g`, `G`, and `{}`.
 The arrow keys can also be used for navigation.
 Note that scrolling in abstract window using the vim bindings doesn't work quite yet, but this is a pretty rare occurrence.

-`a` opens the abstract of the article using your webbrowser
+`a` opens the abstract of the article using your web browser

+`s` will save the pdf to the location specified in the config, but if you haven't set anything it goes to `~/Downloads` by default.
+The naming scheme is `<arxiv id>_<year>_<first author last name>_<first four words title>.pdf`.

-`s` will open the pdf of the article directly
+`d` will open the pdf of the article directly

 `q` to quit

+## Misc

+There is also a state file stored at `~/.config/aara/state.ini` that tracks what pdf files you have already saved.
+This is not designed to be human-editable and is automatically loaded if it exists.
+It will overwrite every time you close the application.